 I keep my menu plans in my binder.
 I try to plan out my weekly dinner menus.
 When I’m really on top of things I do a monthly one.

 I keep my freezer inventory here also.
 I used to do a pantry inventory but I can pretty much just look and see what I’m low on whereas the freezer, who knows what’s in the bottom?
 I sure wouldn’t without some sort of inventory.

 Some people (very organized ones- not me) have a cleaning schedule and all the tasks they want to get done.
 I’m more of a “I’ll clean it when I see it’s dirty ” kind of person.
 But I do keep a list of Spring Cleaning chores.
 Mostly because I actually start my spring cleaning in the fall.
 This way I know what I’ve done and still need to do.
 I don’t know how people do spring cleaning all at one time?
 I just can’t do it!
 Plus in the spring I’m out in the garden so I have to spread those tasks over the year.
 Also this list is so detailed that there are things on there that I probably wouldn’t do if I didn’t see it written down!
 If you google “Spring Cleaning Lists” you’ll get all kinds from the very simple to the “you’ve got to be crazy I’m not doing that” kind!

 Maybe your Home Notebook is also where you’d like to keep your budget and finance info (I have a separate binder for that).
 How about medical info that you need to access quickly in case of emergency.
 We used to keep a list of my MIL’s medications as we would need that info whenever she was taken to the ER.

-So a Household Planner can be as much or as little as you want it or need it to be.
-Here’s a link to some free Printable Planner Pages to help you get started.
+So a household management binder, home notebook, family binder, whatever you want to call, can be as much or as little as you want it or need it to be.